Probing high scale seesaw and PBH generated dark matter via gravitational waves with multiple tilts: Gravitational Waves from Cosmic Strings

 where $n\left(t,l_k\right)$ is a scaling loop number density which can be computed analytically using Velocity-dependent-One-Scale (VOS) \cite{Martins:1996jp,Martins:2000cs,Auclair:2019wcv} model \footnote{Compared to the numerical simulation, VOS model overestimates loop number density by a factor of 10.
-We therefore use a normalization factor $\mathcal{F}_\alpha=0.1$ to be consistent with simulation \cite{Auclair:2019wcv}.}, $\rho_c$ is the critical energy density of the universe and $\Gamma_k=\frac{\Gamma k^{-\delta}}{\zeta(\delta)}$ depends on the small scale structures in the loops such as cusps ($\delta=4/3$) and kinks ($\delta=5/3$).
+We, therefore, use a normalization factor $\mathcal{F}_\alpha=0.1$ to be consistent with simulation \cite{Auclair:2019wcv}.}, $\rho_c$ is the critical energy density of the universe and $\Gamma_k=\frac{\Gamma k^{-\delta}}{\zeta(\delta)}$ depends on the small scale structures in the loops such as cusps ($\delta=4/3$) and kinks ($\delta=5/3$).
 In this article, we consider only cusps to compute GW spectrum.
+A similar analysis can also be done considering kinks.
+Although for higher modes, contributions to the GWs from cusps are dominant, the number of cusps and kinks per loop oscillation cannot be straightforwardly determined with numerical simulations, which do not include gravitational wave back-reaction in general.
+A preference for cusps over kinks comes from the so-called smoothing mechanism, where the kinky loops are expected to be smoothed out due to the gravitational wave back-reaction \cite{Blanco-Pillado:2015ana}.
+This mechanism, however, has been challenged in \cite{Wachter:2016hgi,Wachter:2016rwc}.
+Therefore, we would like to place the consideration of cusps over kinks in this article as a choice rather than a preference.

 A typical feature of GWs from CS is a flat plateau due to loop formation and decay during radiation domination, with an amplitude given by